Your complete guide to Westpac credit card complimentary travel insurance.

 How do I make a claim?

-In the event of a claim, please contact QBE directly.
+In the event of a claim, please contact Allianz directly.

 Use the following policy numbers when making a claim: